kks32/phd-thesis-template/README.md

 *   `abstract`: This option enables only the thesis title page and the abstract with title and author to be printed.

 *   `chapter`: This option enables only the specified chapter and it's references.
 Useful for review and corrections.

+*   `draft`: This mode is similar to the default draft mode in book class with line numbering.
+You can switch-off line numbering by specifying `nolineno` in the options.

+*   `lineno`: Enables pagewise line numbering on the outer edge.

 ### Abstract separate